Last Updated on September 12, 2022 by rudyooms

 This issue can be due to the fact you are not running the latest Windows 10 build or for example a DNS problem (it’s always DNS?)
 Luckily with 21h2 the TPM attestation process when you have tiger lake devices will be solved….?
 But I guess that’s something for another blog! (as testing with 21h2 did not resolve it)

 And with this step, the first phase (Securing Hardware) is done.
-Even when it’s normally done within a few seconds, a lot of stuff happens in that few seconds.
+Even when it’s generally done within a few seconds, a lot of stuff happens in that few seconds.

 4.2.Device Preparation (Joining your organization’s network)